One player boasts the nickname and another player shares the record, but who really is the King of the Crucible?

 5. Jimmy White – 75 points

-A full 13 points ahead of Williams is the only esteemed player on this list that never actually etched his name onto the silverware.
+Just three points ahead of Williams is the only esteemed player on this list who never actually etched his name onto the silverware.

-Jimmy White’s connection with the World Championship is well-known, with six runners-up finishes, including five in a row from 1990 to 1994.
+Jimmy White’s connection with the World Championship is well-known, with six runner-up finishes, including five in a row between 1990 and 1994.

 An almost ever-present in Sheffield from 1981 until 2006, the “Whirlwind” reached the quarter-finals or better 15 times.

-With three final appearances in the last three campaigns, John Higgins has separated himself from White but still falls just short of a top three finish.
+With several appearances at the single-table setup in recent editions, John Higgins has separated himself from White but still falls just short of a top three finish.

 The Scot rose to prominence with victory in the 1998 edition, becoming the world number one in the process.

-Such is his pedigree in the big moments, it wouldn’t be a shock at all to see the 44 year-old conjure up another serious challenge when the 2020 World Championship is rescheduled later this year.
+Such is his pedigree, it wouldn’t be a shock at all to see the soon-to-be 47 year-old conjure up another serious challenge in the future.

-As it is, Steve Davis just pips O’Sullivan into second place, with the “Nugget” taking advantage of his superior World Championship return.
+As it is, Steve Davis just pips Higgins into third place, with the Nugget taking advantage of his superior World Championship return.

 The Englishman made his debut at the Crucible in 1979, but it was the 1980s that would come to be known as the Davis era.

-Between 1983 and 1989, Davis was always a finalist and in total he accumulated six world titles in all.
+Between 1983 and 1989, Davis was always a finalist and in total he accumulated six world titles altogether.

 A last appearance in Sheffield in 2010, when he famously beat then defending champion Higgins to reach the quarter-finals at the age of 52, means that he’s the only player on this list to have played at the Crucible in five different decades.